Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 forward(op::Linear, x::Vector{Float64}) = op.w * x + b
 ```

-2. if input is a `CachedNode`, this means our user is evaluating this node for second time (since we calculate the result when construct it), we will update its output
+2. If input is a `CachedNode`, this means our user is evaluating this node for the second time (since we calculate the result when construct it), we will update its output

 ```julia
 forward(node::CachedNode) = (node.output = forward(node.node))